profdenis/3N2_exercices/doc/exercicesP1.md

     @Test
     fun testTextAnalyzer() {
         val analyzer = TextAnalyzer()
-        val text = "Hello world!
-This is a test.
-This test has multiple sentences."
+        val text = "This is a test.
+This test has multiple sentences.
+Multiple words are also in this sentence."

-        assertEquals(10, analyzer.countWords(text))
+        assertEquals(16, analyzer.countWords(text))
         assertEquals(3, analyzer.countSentences(text))
         assertEquals("this", analyzer.getMostFrequentWord(text))
-        assertEquals(4.0, analyzer.getAverageWordLength(text))
+        assertEquals(73/16.0, analyzer.getAverageWordLength(text))
     }
 }
 ```